Stolz/laravel/readme.md

 ## Testing

-Run all tests
+Run all tests on the default suites (default suites are defined with `defaultTestSuite` attribute within `phpunit.xml`)

 	./vendor/bin/phpunit

-Run all test on a single test file
+Run all test on a file

 	./vendor/bin/phpunit tests/TestClass.php

+Run all test on a directory

+	./vendor/bin/phpunit tests/Unit

-Run a single test on a single test file
+Run a single test on a single file

-	./vendor/bin/phpunit --filter testSomething TestSuit tests/TestSuit.php
+	./vendor/bin/phpunit --filter testSomething tests/TestClass.php

-Run all test on the same test suit (test suits are defined in `phpunit.xml` file)
+Run all test on certails test suites only (use `phpunit --list-suites` to see availale suites)

-	./vendor/bin/phpunit --testsuite "Test Suite Name"
+	./vendor/bin/phpunit --testsuite Unit,Feature

 To disable code coverage on run time for faster tests execution add the option `--no-coverage`.